contributte/neonizer/.docs/README.md

 }
 ```

 Then run `composer run validate-config`.
-The script will exit with a non-zero code if the destination file forgets
+The script will exit with a non-zero code if the destination file fails
 to set any parameters required by dist-file.
 This can be run e.g. on production as a part of the deploy process to
 abort the deploy if the configuration is not up-to-date.